ligato/docs/docs/plugins/db-plugins.md

 - Subscribes to channels for data changes, and "abstracts away" message sources such as an etcd server.
 <br></br>
 - Processes a full data resync for startup and fault recovery scenarios.
-You will receive success or error feedback via callback.
+You will receive success, or error, feedback via a callback.
 <br></br>
-- Process incremental data change.
+- Processes incremental data changes.
 This optimized resync variant propagates to plugins, the minimal set of changes to reach synchronized state.
-You will receive success or error feedback via callback.
+You will receive success, or error, feedback via a callback.